 - Lack of Physical Activity: Leading a sedentary lifestyle.

-- Obesity: Carrying extra weight increases the strain on your heart.
+- Obesity: Carrying extra weight increases the strain on your heart, Learn more about managing weight in our Obesity Blog.

 - Stress: Chronic stress can contribute to elevated blood pressure.